Skip to main content

 This way you can easily manage your cash flow to avoid delayed or non-payment (both attract penalties and fines based on the WPS).

-NOW Money also provides bank cards and a free digital banking app for your employees at no extra cost.
+NOW Money also provides bank cards and a free digital banking app for your employees.
 By using this digital payroll system, you are also helping in the process of banking the unbanked.

 Sign up at NOW Money to start managing your payroll with a simple, flexible, cost-effective, and efficient digital payroll system or first tell us more about you and your company.